-Frame: Best hybrid bikes, that we would recommend, have frames of lightweight 6061 Alloy or steel, due to the strength and durability the materials offers and their low price.
+Frame: Hybrids, that we would recommend, have frames of lightweight 6061 Alloy or steel, due to the strength and durability the materials offers and their low price.

 Handlebars: The handlebar on an entry-level hybrid bike is typically just like on a mountain bike – wider (typically) 680 mm which allows the rider to sit upright and enjoy a more natural and comfortable position.
 The sitting positions on mountain and road bike are generally intended for sport riding, but a hybrid is also meant to be used on an everyday ride.
 It reduces the strain on the rider’s neck and back.